pairshaped/curlingio-docs/docs/club-management/premium.md

 You can check your club's premium balance and purchase supporter packs at any time through your Curling I/O admin area.
 Select the **Club** dropdown menu in the top navigation bar and then select **Premium**.

 **There are no refunds for premium months.
-Premium months have no real world monetary value and cannot be redeemend or traded.**
+Premium months have no real world monetary value and cannot be traded.**

 ## Premium Tier Benefits